datagrok-ai/public/help/datagrok/navigation/views/views.md

 </Tabs>

 You can also open multiple views alongside each other.
-To do this, click the **Hamburger** icon on the right and select **Spit right** or **Split down**.
+To do this, click the **Hamburger** icon on the right and select **Split right** or **Split down**.

 ![](img/view-splitting.gif)

 ## Embedding views

-For saved projects, you can also embed views into an external site as iframe.
-Embedded views remain fully interactive and maintain connection with the data from which it was created inside Datagrok.
+For saved projects, you can also embed views into an external site as an iframe.
+Embedded views remain fully interactive and maintain the connection with the data from which it was created inside Datagrok.

 To embed a view:

 1. Open your project.
 1. In the view's **Top Menu**, click the **Hamburger** icon and select **Embed...** This opens an **Embed** dialog.
-1. From the dialog, copy the generated iframe and use it in your site.
+1. From the dialog, copy the generated iframe and use it on your site.